 - The prime interviewing months for the regular Match are November, December and January.
 Less competitive specialties like Pediatrics, Family Medicine, Internal Medicine, and Psychiatry tend to interview earlier.
 Competitive specialties, like the surgical sub-specialties, OB, and Radiology tend to interview later, but there are exceptions.
-It is a good idea to take at least one (maybe two) of these months off for interviews and schedule the other month with a lighter rotation or one with no weekends so that you may interview.
-Do not plan to leave a required rotation (Sub-Intern, ICU, Medicine in NM, or Comprehensive Ambulatory Care) to do interviews. - Most students interview at approximately 8-12 programs.
+It is a good idea to take at least one of these months off for interviews and schedule the other month with a lighter rotation or one with no weekends so that you may interview. - Most students interview at approximately 12-15 programs.
 If your application is strong, you may interview at fewer and if your application is not quite so strong, you may interview at more.
-Competitiveness of the specialty and location where you are applying enters into the equation. - Interviewing expenses can be added to your financial aid budget.
+Competitiveness of the specialty and location where you are applying enters into the equation.